Diamond Cove, Calgary: Demographics

 Residents in this community had a median household income of $120,196 in 2000, and there were 3.3% low income residents living in the neighbourhood.
 As of 2000, 17.9% of the residents were immigrants.
 A proportion of 3.3% of the buildings were condominiums or apartments, and 3.3% of the housing was used for renting.

+Crime

 Education

 The community is served by Haultain Memorial Elementary and Wilma Hansen Junior High School public schools.